 There are a number of costs involved with defending an Employment Tribunal Claim, some of which are easy to calculate and others which have a less obvious initial financial cost but will likely have a negative impact on your business.

 In addition, where a witness has attended, or been ordered to attend, to give oral evidence at a hearing, an Employment Tribunal may make a costs order in respect of the expenses incurred in connection with their attendance.
-If an employee is unrepresented and not had access to legal advice, it is less likely that a costs order will be made against them.
+If an employee is unrepresented and has not had access to legal advice, it is less likely that a costs order will be made against them.

 What compensation can an employer expect to pay out?

-In addition to the above costs, if the employee is successful in their Employment Tribunal Claim, an Employment Tribunal may choose to award compensation.
+In addition to the above costs, if the employee is successful in their Employment Tribunal Claim, an Employment Tribunal will usually award compensation.
 The level of compensation will depend on the type(s) of Claim(s) that your employee brings.
-In the case of a successful unfair dismissal claim a basic award and compensatory award will be awarded and the basic award will be based on the age, length of service and wage of the employee in question.
-Breach of contract claims are capped at £25,000, but in the case of discrimination, compensation is uncapped and so it is worth taking advice from an expert employment lawyer at an early stage as to what the likely financial liability for your business is.
+In the case of a successful unfair dismissal claim, a basic award and compensatory award will usually be made.
+A basic award is a fixed sum, calculated to a statutory formula using the claimant’s age, length of service and salary.
+A compensatory award is to compensate the employee for money they’ve lost as a result of being dismissed, including loss of earnings.

 Can Employment Tribunal costs be reduced or avoided?

-If your solicitor is acting on an hourly rate basis, keeping well appraised of fees on a regular basis and being organised when sending documents and taking time to collect evidence and draft accurate, comprehensive, factual statements to save solicitor time, are good ways to reduce these fees.
+If your solicitor is acting on an hourly rate basis, keeping well appraised of fees on a regular basis and being organised when sending documents and taking time to collect evidence and draft accurate, comprehensive, factual statements to save solicitor time, are good ways to reduce legal fees.

-Do Employment Tribunals favour employers?
+Do Employment Tribunals favour employees?

 Summary

 Defending an Employment Tribunal claim can be a costly exercise, but if this is unavoidable, seeking advice at an early stage is advisable.
 The likely legal costs, risk to reputation if a case is lost and cost of time spent to defend a claim to final hearing versus cost of settlement should be weighed up.
 Our employment law experts can assist with assessing your claim and likely costs defending or settling these.
-For further information about how we can assist you defend an Employment Tribunal Claim and about our extremely competitive rates using our subscriptions services, you can make contact with our employment lawyers here.
+For further information about how we can assist you defend an Employment Tribunal Claim and about our extremely competitive rates using our subscriptions services, you can make contact with our employment law solicitors here.